likax98/airline-booking-Revera/README.md

 - Clean and maintainable code
 - Proper handling of component state and props
 - Adequate documentation and comments
+- Usage of unstyled components for out of the box functionality and accessibility (e.g RadixUI, HeadlessUI, ShadCDN)

 ## Submission